 Inactivated Polio Vaccine (IPV) — Redness, discomfort at injection site

 What if I never had chicken pox?

 If you have ever had chicken pox, you are immune.
-If you haven’t, you may still be immune.
+If you haven't, you may still be immune.
 A blood test can make this determination.
-If you are non-immune and are exposed to active chicken pox, you need to call office for direction.
+If you are not immune and are exposed to active chicken pox, you need to call your doctor for advice.

 © Copyright 1995-2014 The Cleveland Clinic Foundation.
 All rights reserved

 This information is provided by the Cleveland Clinic and is not intended to

 replace the medical advice of your doctor or health care provider.
 Please consult your health

 care provider for advice about a specific medical condition.
 For additional health

 information, please contact the Center for Consumer Health Information at the Cleveland Clinic

 (216) 444-3771 or toll-free (800) 223-2273 extension 43771.
 If you prefer, you may visit